Sir Francis Dashwood, 1st Baronet: Political career

 Dashwood was returned unopposed as member of parliament for Winchelsea at the 1708 British general election.
-There was confusion about Dashwood's political inclinations, but he acted as a Whig in voting for the naturalization of the Palatines in February 1709, and supporting the impeachment of Dr Sacheverell in 1710.
-He also signed an address of the London lieutenancy attacking outrages committed by High Church mobs.
+There was uncertainty about Dashwood's political inclinations, but he acted as a Whig in voting for the naturalization of the Palatines in February 1709, and in supporting the impeachment of Dr Sacheverell in 1710.
+He also signed an address of the London lieutenancy that censured outrages that were committed by high-church mobs.
 He was returned for Winchelsea again at the 1710 British general election and voted against the French commerce bill on 18 June 1713.
 He did not stand at the 1713 British general election.

-In about 1720, Dashwood bought the Buckinghamshire manor of Halton, and spent lavishly to beautify the manor-house and to embellish his home at West Wycombe.
+In about 1720, Dashwood bought the Buckinghamshire manor of Halton, and spent lavishly to beautify its house and to embellish his home at West Wycombe.